hourlier96/fastapi-generator/app/{{cookiecutter.project_slug}}/README.md

 - Image into the Artifact Registry used by Cloud Run
 - Cloud Run service
 - Secret in Secret Manager
+- Cloud Build Trigger linked to the repository specified

 Additionally, it will deploy a Cloud SQL and/or Firestore database according to you database choice.
 You may need additional IAM roles to deploy databases